folkfigur/dada/README.md

 ## Website

-This link [https://www.statistikdatabasen.scb.se/pxweb/en/ssd/](https://www.statistikdatabasen.scb.se/pxweb/en/ssd/) is handy for a manual exploration of all available data.
+This link [https://www.statistikdatabasen.scb.se/pxweb/en/ssd/](https://www.statistikdatabasen.scb.se/pxweb/en/ssd/) is handy to manually explore all data available at SCB.

+## Other data

+### Trafikverket

+Documentation about the APIs at Trafikverket: https://www.trafiklab.se/